-1,330,000 shares of Odetics Class A Common stock has been reserved for issuance over the term of the Plan, including the 400,000 shares of Class A Common stock subject to this Proposal.
+An aggregate of 1,805,000 shares of the Class A common stock has been reserved for issuance over the term of the Plan, including the 475,000 share increase for which stockholder approval is sought under this proposal.

-As of July 24, 2000, 700,508 shares of Class A Common stock were subject to outstanding options under the Plan, 154,150 shares of Class A Common stock had been issued under the Plan, and 475,342 shares of Class A Common stock remained available for future issuance, assuming stockholder approval of this Proposal.
+As of July 27, 2001, 691,147 shares of Class A common stock were subject to outstanding options under the Plan, 154,150 shares of Class A common stock had been issued under the Plan, and 959,703 shares of Class A common stock remained available for future issuance, assuming stockholder approval of this proposal is obtained.

-No participant in the Plan may receive option grants, separately exercisable stock appreciation rights or direct stock issuances for more than 80,000 shares of Class A Common stock in the aggregate per calendar year.
-Stockholder approval of this Proposal will also constitute a reapproval of the 80,000-share limitation for purposes of Internal Revenue Code Section 162(m).
+No participant in the Plan may receive option grants, separately exercisable stock appreciation rights and/or direct stock issuances for more than 80,000 shares of Class A common stock in the aggregate per calendar year.
+Stockholder approval of this proposal will also constitute a reapproval of the 80,000-share limitation for purposes of Internal Revenue Code Section 162(m).

-The shares of Class A Common stock issuable under the Plan may be drawn from shares of Odetics' authorized but unissued shares of such Class A Common stock or from shares of such Class A Common stock reacquired by Odetics, including shares repurchased on the open market.
+The shares of Class A common stock issuable under the Plan may be drawn from shares of Odetics' authorized but unissued shares of such Class A common stock or from shares of such Class A common stock reacquired by Odetics, including shares repurchased on the open market.

-In the event any change is made to the outstanding shares of Class A Common stock by reason of any recapitalization, stock dividend, stock split, combination of shares, exchange of shares or other change in corporate structure effected without Odetics' receipt of consideration, appropriate adjustments will be made to the securities issuable (in the aggregate and per participant) under the Plan and the securities and the exercise price per share in effect under each outstanding option.
+In the event any change is made to the outstanding shares of Class A common stock by reason of any recapitalization, stock dividend, stock split, combination of shares, exchange of shares or other change in corporate structure effected without Odetics' receipt of consideration, appropriate adjustments will be made to the class and number of securities issuable (in the aggregate and per participant) under the Plan and the securities and the exercise price per share in effect under each outstanding option.